 who i help

 My name is Landon Zaki, and I am a licensed clinical psychologist in California (PSY 27999) specializing in women’s mental health.
 I created Bloom Therapy to help women of all ages, races, sexual orientations, and gender identities overcome hardships and build meaningful lives.
 Clients who come to me seek a therapist who understands the unique pressures that women today face.
-They may be struggling to juggle multiple roles, cope with discrimination and harassment, adjust to the demands of motherhood, or heal from a broken relationship, loss, or trauma.
+They may be struggling to juggle multiple roles, fight discrimination and harassment, adjust to the demands of motherhood, or heal from a broken relationship, loss, or trauma.
 I meet all of my clients with respect and compassion for their identity and experience.
 Together we work to build up inherent strengths and confidence to change distressing patterns and create growth.

 My practice has a special commitment to nurturing women during their reproductive years, and I therefore particularly enjoy working with women and partners as they build their families.